 We note the progress made in this area by small island countries like Grenada in the Caribbean (now being termed a ‘blue innovation’ hub) and the Seychelles in the Indian Ocean.
 However, the Pacific is already lagging behind other island regions.
 We need to quickly learn from what other countries, not necessarily island countries, such as India, are doing and see what is transferable to the Pacific, noting the need for sustainability which is not necessarily one of the criteria others are adopting in their own approach to the ocean economy.

 There needs to be a coordinated approach for the Pacific to make rapid gains in this area.
-PIDF will be having the First High-Level Pacific Blue Economy Conference in Suva, Fiji, on 23-24 August 2017.
-This conference will discuss the many options available in this sector for the Pacific and the principles we need to adopt so that we properly regulate what takes place in our oceans.
-The conference is also meant to start working towards a regional roadmap for the Blue Economy.
+PIDF had the First High-Level Pacific Blue Economy Conference in Suva, Fiji, on 23-24 August 2017.
+This conference discussed the many options available in this sector for the Pacific and the principles we need to adopt so that we properly regulate what takes place in our oceans.
+The conference also discussed the need to work towards a regional and national Blue Economy roadmaps.